Joséphine de Beauharnais: First marriage

-Background

-Joséphine's paternal aunt, Marie-Euphémie-Désirée Renaudin, was the mistress of a French naval officer, François de Beauharnais, from a less ancient but richer noble family.
-While living on Martinique, de Beauharnais had a son, Alexandre, by his wife.
+Joséphine's paternal aunt, Marie Euphémie Désirée Tascher de la Pagerie (1739–1803), was at first the mistress, later became the second wife of a French naval officer, François de Beauharnais, Governor of Martinique, who came from a less ancient but richer noble Beauharnais family.
+While living on Martinique, de Beauharnais had a son, Alexandre, by his first wife, Marie Anne Henriette Françoise Pyvart de Chastullé (1722–1766).
 Soon, the parents returned to France, and left the infant with the Tascher family until 1766.
 When he had come of age, his father's mistress, who was also Alexandre's godmother, decided that it would be advantageous to her if he married one of her nieces.
-Aged seventeen, he judged fifteen-year-old Joséphine to be too close to him in age, and thus, Catherine-Désirée was chosen for him.
+Aged seventeen, he judged fifteen-year-old Joséphine to be too close to him in age, and thus, Catherine-Désirée Tascher de la Pagerie (1764–1777) was chosen for him.
 As the bride's father was impoverished and the bridegroom was to become a wealthy man upon his marriage, he asked for no dowry.

-By the time Alexandre's father had proposed in a letter, however, Catherine-Désirée had died.
+By the time Alexandre's father had proposed in a letter, Catherine-Désirée had died in 1777.
 Not wanting to lose the rich suitor, her father offered his youngest daughter instead, which was accepted by Alexandre.
 Marie-Françoise was not yet twelve, however, and her mother and grandmother were not willing to let her go.
 In the end, Joséphine was engaged to Alexandre.